ConnorJ-Github/Arrow-Dance/README.md

 If the sequence inputted is correct, points will be gained.

-If the sequence inputted in incorrect, lives are lost.
+If the sequence inputted in incorrectly, lives are lost.

 See how many points you can earn before losing all your lives.